Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update name servers
 **Message:** Name servers has been changed for %.dk, from %host%, %host%, … to %host%, %host%, …
 **ResData type:** `domain:infData`
+**Trigger:** The name servers for the domain name have been changed.

 <details>
 <summary>Show XML example</summary>